emkayoh/Dark/README.md

 attr(,"class")
 [1] "dark"
 ```
-email or raise an issue for further help.
+Email or raise an issue for further help.

 <!--  #### Status